Carl Bissuti: Life and career

-In 1934, he was invited by Clemens Krauss for a guest performance at the Vienna State Opera - as Sarastro in The Magic Flute.
-Thereupon he was engaged at the Haus am Ring from 1935, where he sang almost everything that belonged to his subject, from Mozart to Kienzl, from Verdi to Wagner.
+In 1934, he was invited by Clemens Krauss for a guest performance at the Vienna State Opera as Sarastro in The Magic Flute.
+Thereupon he was engaged there from 1935, where he sang almost everything that belonged to his subject, from Mozart to Kienzl, from Verdi to Wagner.
 The Austrian Theatre Museum features role models from Jaromír Weinberger's Wallenstein' and Lehár's The Land of Smiles'.
 From 1936 to 1939, he was engaged every summer at the Salzburg Festival.
 He there sang first under the musical direction of Arturo Toscanini (Magic Flute, Fidelio, Meistersinger of Nuremberg), by Bruno Walter (Così fan tutte) and by Felix von Weingartner (The Corregidor).
 After the annexation of Austria to Nazi Germany, he was given the title of "The Corregidor" by the conductors Wilhelm Furtwängler, (Meistersinger) and Hans Knappertsbusch (Fidelio, Freischütz and Tannhäuser) to Salzburg.

 The singer remained a member of the Vienna State Opera ensemble until 1942, when he received a permanent engagement at the Salzburger Landestheater.
 In 1944, he was seriously injured during an air raid on Vienna.
 He had to give up his profession and later moved to Graz.

-He was married with the soprano Josefine Stelzer (1902-1958).
+He was married with the soprano Josefine Stelzer (1902–1958).
 The couple had at least one son, Kristian Bissuti, born 1940, who became a photographer.

 Bissuti died in Graz age 75.